sparkle666/CSC-411/README.md

 # CSC-411
-CSC 411 list for easy viewing
+CSC 411 list for easy viewing.
-##Folder for CSC411
+### Send in your submissions.